maxbernard3/ALGOSUP_Moonshot_Project/doc/functionalSpecification.md

 ### Recovery

-* What happen when it broke (could I ask money to fix a purposefully shity system a la McDonald's ice cream machine?)
+#### ➭ <ins>Hardware failure</ins>

+- The application should detect and inform the user of an issue with the hardware.
+- Any data collected as long as the failure isn't resolved should be discarded.
+- The device's LED should flash RED with an error code if applicable
+- If a restart of the device did not solve the issue it should be sent for RMA

+#### ➭ <ins>Software failure</ins>

+- The application try to restart itself
+- All data collected during the trip in progress is discarded

 ### Delivery

-* As an application on android available through Play Store
+* As an application on Android 7.1 and newer available through Play Store.
-* An hardware that plug into the car
+* A encased Device that plug into the car OBD2 port.

 ### Maintainability

 * Commented and Documented code

 ### Security

+* 2FA
+* Warning to the user when someone else pair their device with a new account